 - Working towards common approaches for notification, particularly for substances which are either exempt from notification or subject to reduced regulatory requirements.

-The OECD brings together government officials and stakeholders who review and assess notifications from companies who wish to market new chemicals and explores ways to share such work and harmonize activities to reduce work for governments and costs for industry.
+The OECD brings together government officials and stakeholders who review and assess notifications from companies who wish to market new chemicals and explores ways to share such work and harmonise activities to reduce work for governments and costs for industry.

 News and Publications: